AndreDalwin/Whisper2Summarize/README.md

 Whisper's model weights are released under the MIT License.
 See [LICENSE](https://github.com/openai/whisper/blob/main/LICENSE) for further details.

 Feel free to fork this to experiment this yourself.
+I actually made this for my girlfriend since her class recordings are really long.